About USC Gould

 - class rank — if your school does not rank, please include an official explanation of the policy

-Transcripts and certification letters should be mailed to:USC Gould School of Law
+Transcripts and certification letters should be emailed to email@example.com or mailed to:USC Gould School of Law

 Office of Admissions

 699 Exposition Boulevard